rstropek/docfx-intro-demo/docs/CalculatorDocumentation/articles/readme.md

 In the Solution root there is a file called azure-pipelines.yml where the configuration for building and deploying the application is.

 We have 2 jobs, which are separated into different tasks and scripts.
-The first one (BuildandTestCode) runs on Linux, the other one (BuildDocumentation) on Windows, because docfx.exe is not cross-platform compatible (as it targets the full .NET-framework).
+The first one (*BuildandTestCode*) runs on Linux, the other one (BuildDocumentation) on Windows, because docfx.exe is not cross-platform compatible (as it targets the full .NET-framework).

-The job "BuildandTestCode" does the following:
+The job *BuildandTestCode* does the following:

 - Restores the NuGet Packages
 - Builds the Calculator Library
 - Builds the Calculator Web Api